MihirAmin2006/MihirAmin2006/README.md

 # 👋 Hi, I'm Mihir Amin

-🚀 **Java Developer | Back End Enthusiast | Problem Solver**
+🚀 **PHP Developer | Back End Enthusiast | Problem Solver**

 Welcome to my GitHub profile!
-I'm a passionate developer with over 2 years of experience in Java and expertise in multiple technologies, including web development, databases, and React.
+I'm a passionate developer and a 2nd year Computer Engineering student with Good experience in PHP and expertise in multiple technologies, including web development, databases, and React.

 ---